Taipei Metro: Reception

 In May 2016, the Singapore Transport Minister, Khaw Boon Wan, said that his country's rail operators, SBS Transit and SMRT, should emulate the example of Taipei Metro.
 Speaking at a rail engineering forum, he cited the Taipei Metro's timely maintenance and replacement of assets, as well as its fast response to rail network problems.
 Khaw said the Singapore Land Transport Authority (LTA) is working with the TRTC to attach staff from SBS and SMRT to its metro workshops, so they can learn from its asset maintenance practices and engineering improvements.

 Future expansions

-Several lines are planned to be added to the network.
+Several lines and extensions will expand the Taipei Metro system.

+Tamsui-Xinyi (Red) line extension

+At 1.4 kilometres (0.9 mi) long, the extension will head east from its current terminus at Xiangshan to Guangci/Fengtian Temple, the only station on the extension.
+It will be the last high-capacity metro station in the system for the foreseeable future.
+Starting construction in 2016, the project has faced numerous challenges and delays, owing to tough geological conditions and COVID-19 restrictions, and is scheduled to open in Q1 2026.
+A further extension to Academia Sinica will be studied.